 During a major response when media interest is expected to last several days, the Unified Command should task the PIO with establishing a JIC to coordinate the public affairs activities of participating agencies and parties.
 A JIC is a co-located group of representatives from local, state, federal, tribal, and private organizations designated to handle public information needs during an incident or event.
 The JIC is designed to fit naturally into the incident command structure and can be customized to reflect the size of the incident or event, expanding or contracting to meet the needs of the incident.
 Establishing a JIC under the ICS is the most effective means of meeting information requirements and can make the difference between the public perceiving the incident to be under control or out of control.

+5490.1 – Public Information Officer (PIO)

 5490.2 – Liaison Officer (LOFR)

+– Maritime Associations/Organizations/Cooperatives

+There are three marine pilot associations in Alaska (see Table 9-4).
+Additional information is available from the State of Alaska Board of Marine Pilots website.

+Table 9-7: Marine Pilot Associations